donmccurdy/aframe-gamepad-controls/README.md

 ---------|---------|--------------
-type     | string  | Either `gamepadbuttondown` or `gamepadbuttonup`. index    | int     | Index of the button affected, 0..N. pressed  | boolean | Whether
+type     | string  | Either `gamepadbuttondown` or `gamepadbuttonup`. index    | int     | Index of the button affected, 0..N. pressed  | boolean | Whether or not the button is currently pressed. value    | float   | Distance the button was pressed, if applicable.
+Value will be 0 or 1 in most cases, but may return a float on the interval [0..1] for trigger-like buttons.

-value    | float   | Distance the button was pressed, if applicable. `value` will be 0 or 1 in most cases, but may return a float for trigger-like buttons.
+**Markup-only Binding:**

 For convenience, additional events are fired including the button index, providing a way to bind events to specific buttons using only markup.
-For example, to play "pew-pew" sound when `Button 7` is pressed (right trigger on an Xbox controller), you might do the following:
+To play `pew-pew.wav` when `Button 7` is pressed (right trigger on an Xbox controller), you might do this:

 ```html
 <a-entity gamepad-controls